Ciao! (Tiga album)

 Ciao! is the second studio album from the Canadian electronic DJ/producer Tiga.
-It was released April 27, 2009 on Tiga's own label Turbo and the international label PIAS.
+It was released April 27, 2009 on Tiga's own label Turbo Recordings and the international label PIAS Recordings.

 Reception

 Initial critical response to Ciao! was generally positive.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 76, based on 11 reviews.